-The Museum plays an active role in the sustainable development of Africa and aspires to be a centre for collaboration and reflection on today's Africa and the challenges it faces.
+The RMCA plays an active role in the sustainable development of Africa, and aspires to be a centre for collaboration and reflection on today's Africa and the challenges it faces.

-The RMCA also plays a crucial role in numerous international projects and networks to which it contributes expertise and specialized knowledge.
-RMCA scientists write over 300 scientific publications a year.
+The RMCA also plays a crucial role in numerous projects and networks to which it lends its expertise and specialized knowledge.
+Each year, RMCA scientists have more than 300 publications to their name.